Translation style guide

 Units of measure

 - As a general rule, please keep the units of measure as per the source.
-If your country uses a different system, you can include the conversion in brackets.
+You can include the conversion in brackets if your country uses a different system.

 Conclusion